wal-g/wal-g/docs/PostgreSQL.md

 An experimental feature that allows you to perform direct_io reads during a ```backup-push``` without flushing the disk cache.
 To activate it, set the value of the environment variable to `true`.

+* `WALG_DIRECT_IO_BLOCK_COUNT`

+Set number of disk blocks read and processed in a single batch with direct_io during a ```backup-push```.
+Default 32 blocks is 32 * 4kb = 128kb single read.
+Larger reads reduce syscall CPU costs and improve throughput at the expense of higher memory consumption.

 * `WALG_PREFETCH_DIR`

 By default WAL prefetch is storing prefetched data in pg_wal directory.
 This ensures that WAL can be easily moved from prefetch location to actual WAL consumption directory.
 But it may have negative consequences if you use it with pg_rewind in PostgreSQL 13.